 Approval of Draft for Consultation

-A formal consultation period commenced on 30th June.
+A formal consultation period commenced on 30 June.
 The consultation was promoted in the June editions of the Coxhoe Chronicle and Hill Talk.
 Exhibitions were held in both villages and every household in the parish received a summary of proposals for their relevant village.
-The Quarrington Hill exhibition took place on 30th June and the Coxhoe exhibition was undertaken on 7th July.
+The Quarrington Hill exhibition took place on 30th June and the Coxhoe exhibition was undertaken on 7 July.
 Following that exhibition an unmanned exhibition was on display at Coxhoe Leisure Centre for two weeks.
-You can download a full copy of the Draft Plan and the action plans which form its annexes from the following links:
+You can download a full copy of the Draft Plan and the action plans which form its annexes from the following documents:

 Draft proposals for the Village Greens can be accessed below:

 As indicated above a summary document for both Coxhoe and Quarrington Hill had been prepared which summarises the Plan Proposals and Policies.
 This was delivered to all households and Businesses with the June edition of the Coxhoe Chronicle and Hill Talk.
-You can access these from the links below:
+You can access these below: